ikeyboard/mongoose-meteor-account/README.md

 export default mongoose.model('User', UserSchema);
 ```

+<b>Config</b>:
+- `verifiedLogin` - Check during the login if the email of the user is verified or not (default: false)
+- `expirePasswordDays` - After how many days the passwords of the user is expired, 0 is unlimited (default: 0)
+- `oldPasswords` - How many old password to save for avoid the usage of the same password twice, 0 is unlimited (default: 0)
+- `minPasswordStrength` - The minimum strength in `zxcvbn` rating for the password, 0 won't check (default: 0)

 <b>Statics</b>:
-- User.login(username, password) - Return Promise of the user if success, false if not.
+- User.login(username, password, throwError = false) - Return Promise of the user if success, false if not.
 The user must be verified in order to login.
+If throwError is `true`, the login will throw an error with the reason if the login failed.

 <b>Methods</b>:
 - user.changePassword(password) - Change the password